ttscoff/doing/README.md

 That said, you can get support from other users (and occasionally me) on GitHub.
 If you run into a replicatable issue in your environment, please [post an issue](https://github.com/ttscoff/doing/issues) and include your platform, OS version, and the result of `ruby -v`, along with a copy/paste of the error message.

 Please try not to email me directly about GitHub projects.

+### Developer notes

+I'll try to document some of the code structure as I flesh it out.
+I'm currently working on adding a CLI reporting structure and logging methods, as well as santizing and standardizing all the flags and switches for consistency.
+Feel free to [poke around](http://github.com/ttscoff/doing/), I'll try to add more comments in the future (and retroactively).

 ### Changelog